0xmerge5/osrs-raid-check/README.md

 - Input your Combat Level and Prayer Level
 - Select exact gear for Head, Body, Legs, Weapon, Shield
 - Instantly check which raids you're eligible for
-- Built with pure HTML, CSS, and JavaScript (no frameworks)

 ---